INDUSTRIAL METAL FINISHING

-Some finishing techniques — such as polishing, deburring and degreasing — provide a smooth, clean or reflective surface.
+Some finishing techniques — such as polishing, deburring and degreasing — provide a smooth, clean industrial metal finish.
 Other techniques like powder coating and anodizing are intended to add color, make fabricated products more durable, or offer protection from the elements.

-Hendrick offer a vast array of finishing techniques to meet your needs.
-With 140+ years of experience and expertise, we are happy to recommend the best finish for your project and to manage the finishing of your parts or components — from degreasing to providing exactly the right color match.
+Hendrick offers a vast array of metal finishing services to meet your needs.
+With 145+ years of experience and expertise, we are happy to recommend the best custom metal finish for your project and to manage the finishing of your parts or components — from degreasing to providing exactly the right color match.